pjbaur/documentation/README.md

   - The **market connectivity** libraries enable applications on the Java Virtual Machine (JVM) to connect to trading venues and brokerage firms.

-  - The **trading system** applications implement a software platform for running a trading venue.
+  - The **trading system** applications provide a software platform for running a trading venue.

 The following projects focus on market connectivity:

   - **[Foundation][]** contains building blocks for implementing network protocols.
-These include routines for manipulating ASCII strings and byte arrays, for example.
+These include routines for manipulating, for example, ASCII strings and byte arrays.

   - **[Nassau][]** implements NASDAQ transport protocols.
-These provide a reliable transport for delimited, sequenced messages either between two endpoints or from one sender to many receivers.
+These provide reliable transport for delimited, sequenced messages either between two endpoints or from one sender to many receivers.
 Nassau depends on Foundation.